Journeys & Experiences

 Route from Shimla: Shimla – Chitkul – Nako – Kaza – Losar – Chandra Taal

-Chandra Taal lies at a distance of about 14 kilometers from Losar & approximately 13 kilometers from Batal, and it takes 45 minutes to an hour to reach the parking area.
-The motorable road ends there, and you have to hike uphill for a kilometer, and then descend to reach the lake.
+Chandra Taal is about 14 kilometers from Losar and approximately 13 kilometers from Batal.
+It takes 45 minutes to an hour to reach the parking area.
+The motorable road ends there, and you have to hike uphill for a kilometer and then descend to reach the lake.

 Other than this, adventurous souls can also opt for a trek from Manali to Chandra Taal, via Hampta Pass.
-It is one of the most picturesque trek trails in India, and quite popular as well!
+It is one of India’s most picturesque trek trails and quite popular!

 jumpshot at chandrataal